-The landlord submitted two signed Proof of Service of the Notice of Direct Request Proceeding forms which declare that on February 15, 2018, the landlord served each of the above-named tenants with the Notice of Direct Request Proceeding via registered mail.
+The landlord submitted two signed Proof of Service of the Notice of Direct Request Proceeding forms which declare that on September 26, 2018, the landlord served each of the above-named tenants with the Notice of Direct Request Proceeding via registered mail.
 The landlord provided two copies of the Canada Post Customer Receipts containing the Tracking Numbers to confirm these mailings.
 Section 90 of the Act determines that a document served in this manner is deemed to have been received five days after service.
-The Proof of Service forms establish that the service was witnessed by "CB" and a signature for "CB" is included on the forms.

-Based on the written submissions of the landlord, and in accordance with sections 89 and 90 of the Act, I find that the tenants have been deemed served with the Direct Request Proceeding documents on February 20, 2018, the fifth day after their registered mailing.
+Based on the written submissions of the landlord, and in accordance with sections 89 and 90 of the Act, I find that the tenants have been deemed served with the Direct Request Proceeding documents on October 01, 2018, the fifth day after their registered mailing.